 Limited Partnership

 In this form of business, there is at least one general partner who is personally and totally liable for partnership liabilities.
-The other, non-general partner(s), are considered limited partners, and have limited liability for partnership debt, up to the amount of their individual investment in the partnership.
+The other, non-general partners are considered limited partners and have limited liability for partnership debt, up to the amount of their individual investments in the partnership.

 Limited Liability Partnership (LLP)

-In this form of business each partner (usually general partners) has liability protection from the wrongful acts of other partners.
+In this form of business, each partner (usually general partners) has liability protection from the wrongful acts of other partners.
 LLPs are normally found in medical, law, and accounting firms.

 Partnership Characteristics

 While not mandatory, a written agreement should form the basis for all partnerships.
 A written agreement can be developed to establish the rules under which the partnership will operate.
-Such a document will, and should include elements such as the following:
+Such a document will, and should, include elements like the following:

-Name, address, etc., of the partnership and partners
+name, address, etc. of the partnership and partners

-Individual partner investments and responsibilities
+individual partner investments and responsibilities

-How decisions on behalf of the partnership will be made (see mutual agency, below)
+how decisions on behalf of the partnership will be made (see “Mutual Agency” below)

-How profits will be shared among partners
+how profits will be shared among partners

-Requirements for admitting new partners.
+requirements for admitting new partners

-Means by which existing partners may withdraw
+means by which existing partners may withdraw

-How unforeseen circumstances (death of a partner) will be handled
+how unforeseen circumstances (e.g. death of a partner) will be handled

-The procedure for dissolving the partnership
+the procedure for dissolving the partnership

-Limited partnerships should especially be based on a written agreement defining the limited liability of such partners to their investment in the partnership.
-It merits noting that absent a written agreement, the laws of the state prevail, and may not be what the partners intended.
+A limited partnership especially should be based on a written agreement defining the limited liability of such partners to their investment in the partnership.
+It merits noting that absent a written agreement, the laws of the state prevail, though they may not be what the partners intended.

 Limited Life

 Like sole proprietorships, partnerships have a limited life.
 For example, the death of a partner ends the partnership.
 It should be noted that ending a partnership does not necessarily mean its liquidation.
-To alleviate this type of situation, the written partnership agreement should describe how a death of a partner will be addressed by the partnership.
-Absent this, state law will prevail and the partnership may be dissolved.
+To alleviate this type of situation, the written partnership agreement should describe how the death of a partner will be addressed by the partnership.
+Absent this, state law will prevail, and the partnership may be dissolved.

 Mutual Agency

 Mutual agency applies to general partners.
-It means that individual general partners may enter the partnership into business contracts without the knowledge of other general partners.
-However, for mutual agency to be enforced, the general partner(s) must have acted within the normal business practices of the partnership.
+It means that an individual general partner may enter the partnership into business contracts without the knowledge of other general partners.
+However, for mutual agency to be enforced, the individual general partner must have acted within the normal business practices of the partnership.
 The example below should clarify what is normally a complicated topic:

-Example #1:
+Example 1:

-A general partner in a storefront pizzeria which delivers pizzas takes it upon himself to purchase new tables and chairs because he thought the old ones were “falling apart.”
+A general partner in a storefront pizzeria takes it upon himself to purchase new tables and chairs because he thought the old ones were “falling apart.”
 The other partners were unaware of this and, had they been asked, would not have made the purchase.
-Since tables and chairs are a normal part of this business, mutual agency is applicable and the company must keep the new furniture and pay for it.
+Since tables and chairs are a normal part of this business, mutual agency is applicable, and the company must keep the new furniture and pay for it.

-Example #2:
+Example 2:

-A general partner in a storefront pizzeria which delivers pizzas, takes it upon himself to purchase a nearby residential building to generate rental income, without consulting the other partners.
+A general partner in a storefront pizzeria takes it upon himself to purchase a nearby residential building to generate rental income, without consulting the other partners.
 Had the other general partners been asked, they would not have purchased the building.
 Since owning a residential building is not a normal practice for this type of business, mutual agency does not apply.

 Mutual agency is certainly a topic that should be specifically addressed in a written partnership agreement.